-The PHA will accept requests for an informal settlement of a grievance either orally or in writing (including emailed requests), to the PHA office within 10 business days of the grievable event.
-Within 10 business days of receipt of the request the PHA will arrange a meeting with the tenant at a mutually agreeable time and confirm such meeting in writing or by phone to the tenant.

-The informal settlement may be conducted remotely as required by the PHA, or may be conducted remotely upon consideration of the request of the tenant.
-See 14-III.G for description of the PHA's definitions of remotely.
+The HACW will accept requests for an informal settlement of a grievance either orally or in writing (including emailed requests), to the HACW office within 10 business days of the grievable event.
+Within 10 business days of receipt of the request the HACW will arrange a meeting with the tenant at a mutually agreeable time and confirm such meeting in writing to the tenant.
+The informal settlement may be conducted remotely as required by the HACW or may be conducted remotely upon consideration of the request of the tenant.
+See 14-III.G for information on how and under what circumstances remote informal settlements may be conducted.

-If a tenant fails to attend the scheduled meeting without prior notice, the PHA will reschedule the appointment only if the tenant can show good cause for failing to appear, or if it is needed as a reasonable accommodation for a person with disabilities.
+If a tenant fails to attend the scheduled meeting without prior notice, the HACW will reschedule the appointment only if the tenant can show good cause for failing to appear, or if it is needed as a reasonable accommodation for a person with disabilities.

-Good cause is defined as an unavoidable conflict which seriously affects the health, safety or welfare of the family.
+Good cause is defined as an unavoidable conflict which seriously affects the health, safety, or welfare of the family.